jsa-research/limbus-buildgen/README.md

 |CL|static-library|file.lib|
 |CL|dynamic-library|file.dll|

+The output name cannot be a [path](#paths).

 #### Output path
+The `outputPath` property takes a string with a [path](#paths) to be prepended to the [outputName](#outputName) to give the final location of the executable or library when built.
+The path can have a trailing [path separator](#paths) but does not require one.

 #### Include paths
+The `includePaths` property takes an array of strings.
+Each string contains a [path](#paths) relative to the build directory to use to include header files.

 #### Compiler flags
+Compiler flags are added to the compile command.

 #### Linker flags
 Linker flags are added to the link command.
 Which link command is used depends on the type and compiler specified.
 This needs to be taken into account when flags are added to the configuration.